-Back to the Cimaï with the buddy band this Thursday.
-Before getting on the Vire which does not offer a lot of possibilities to get warm, I propose to Sébastien to go to the Smilax sector, towards the rose petals.
-We made 3 very beautiful lanes, without a marked block, ideal for warming up.
-A 6a, which bears its name well: “tour de chauffe”, “colossale finesse” a 6c not too hard for the Cimaï, and “Trip tonic” extended version that should revolve around 6c +/7a.
+Back to Cimaï with the band of friends this Thursday.
+Before getting on the ledge, which does not offer a lot of possibilities for warming up, I suggest that Sébastien go to the Smilax sector, towards the rose petal ledge.
+We did 3 very beautiful routes, without any marked boulders, ideal for warming up.
+A 6a, which lives up to its name: "heating lap", "Colossal finesse" a 6c not too hard for the Cimaï, and "Trip tonic" extended version which should turn around 6c + / 7a.

-Then direction la Vire, Sébastien returns in his project “Oceanic” a 7a + which he’ll chain by posing the quickdraws!
-In my turn to go in my project “Sobibor” a well-dyed 7c of 18m, opened by Denis Garnier in 1985, and which gives its name to the sector.
-I’m on the first try!
-Even if the quotation is not extreme, I had to invest myself in three sessions to realize this path!
+Then direction the turn, Sébastien returns in his project "Oceanic" a 7a + that he will link by putting down the quickdraws!
+My turn to go into my project "Sobibor" a very nasty 7c of 18m, opened by Denis Garnier in 1985, and which gives its name to the sector.
+I do it on the first try!
+Even if the rating is not extreme, I had to invest myself during 3 sessions to achieve this route!

-Very good sitting, warm with friends and crosses, what to ask for better!
-There is no saying it is not so bad in winter in Provence;-)
+Very good session, warm with friends and crosses, what more could you ask for!
+There's no need to say we're not so bad in winter in Provence 😉

-That's it!
-The winter conditions are there and well settled.
-It's cold and dry, especially with this big Mistral planned today.
-Ideal Conditions for climbing the Cimaï, the sun and the shelter of the wind.
-For those who do not know, it is a beautiful cliff located between La Ciotat and Toulon.
-The cliff seems to be cut with a knife so the profile is straight.
-Rather a slight setback, it is the kingdom of small catches and the surgical laying of the feet.
-This makes it a very demanding cliff where quotes are often severe.
+This is it!
+The winter conditions are there and well established.
+It's cold and dry, especially with this heavy mistral forecast for today.
+Ideal conditions for going to climb Cimaï, in the sun and sheltered from the wind.
+For those who do not know, it is a superb cliff located between La Ciotat and Toulon.
+The cliff seems cut with a knife so the profile is straight.
+Rather on a slight slope, it is the realm of small holds and surgical foot placement.
+This makes it a very demanding cliff where the ratings are often severe.

-The advantage: tracks for any level from 4 to 8, a must in the region, to discover.
+The advantage: routes for all levels from 4 to 8, a must in the region, to discover.